gaseri/website/docs/en/teaching/materials/llvm-clang.md

 ```

 !!! admonition "Assignment"
-    Pick either the C or the C++ example and modify it to include other code, e.g. value assignments to variables and control flow (`if`, `for`, or `while`).
-Observe Clang's reporting of errors and warnings during compilation.
+    Select the C or the C++ example and modify it to include other code, e.g. value assignments to variables and control flow (`if`, `for`, or `while`).
+Pay attention to Clang's reporting of errors and warnings during compilation.

-While Clang is a very good compiler for practical applications (including large applications such as [LibreOffice](https://wiki.documentfoundation.org/Development/Building_LibreOffice_with_Clang) and [Linux](https://docs.kernel.org/kbuild/llvm.html)), from now on we will focus on using Clang to translate the source code into the assembly code or the LLVM intermediate representation (IR).
-In both cases Clang will output the resulting code after the specified compilation stage, but not link it to the libraries.
-Therefore, Clang will not create an executable file as it did until now and we will focus on studying the results by reading the output instead of executing it.
+Although Clang is an excellent compiler for practical applications (including large applications such as [LibreOffice](https://wiki.documentfoundation.org/Development/Building_LibreOffice_with_Clang) and [Linux](https://docs.kernel.org/kbuild/llvm.html)), from now on we will focus on using Clang to translate the source code into assembly code or the LLVM intermediate representation (IR).
+In both case,  Clang will produce the output code after the specified compilation stage, but will not link it to libraries.
+Therefore, Clang will not create an executable file as it has done so far and we will focus on studying the results by reading the output instead of executing it.

 ## Compiling the source code into the target machine assembly